US Activists Urge Biden to Lift Sanctions Fueling Cuba’s Economic Crisis

 "The US position is not to have a socialist country in this hemisphere," Early said.

-Early also warned that Biden is interfering with a "tricky" situation and must realize that the Cuban government will do what it needs to survive.
+Early also warned that Biden is interfering with a "tricky" situation and better realize the Cuban government will do what it needs to survive.

 "It’s a dangerous moment but we’ve seen the historical precedent," Early said.
 "Cuba will protect its sovereignty, its territory and its integrity."